 by Jason Wasserman MD PhD FRCPC

 Epithelial-myoepithelial carcinoma (EMC) is a type of salivary gland cancer.
-The tumour is described as a biphasic salivary gland neoplasm because it is made up of two populations of cells: ductal (luminal) cells and myoepithelial (abluminal) cells.
-The most common location for epithelial-myoepithelial carcinoma is the parotid gland, although the tumour can be found in any of the salivary glands, including the minor salivary glands in the oral cavity.
+The tumour is described as a biphasic salivary gland neoplasm because it comprises two populations of cells: ductal (luminal) and myoepithelial (abluminal) cells.
+The most common location for epithelial-myoepithelial carcinoma is the parotid gland.
+However, the tumour can be found in any salivary glands, including the minor salivary glands in the oral cavity.
 Rarely, this tumour can be in the large airways of the lungs.

 Most epithelial-myoepithelial carcinomas present as a slow-growing, painless mass.